agiliq/building-api-django/docs/access-control.rst

 Next steps:
 -----------------

-In the next chapter we will look at adding tests for our API and serailizers.
+In the next chapter we will look at adding tests for our API and serializers.
 We will also look at how to use :code:`flake8` and run our tests in a CI environment.